Ltspringthorpe/SillyNews/README.md

 ![Election Google Results](/ElectionScrnGrab.png)

+### Future Ideas

+There is one large features I'd still like to add to SillyNews in my spare time.
+I'd like for users to be able to create their own custom substitutions.
+The raw functionality would be very simple, but generating the regex expressions to match all versions of the word or phrase, such as singular/plural/past tense/future tense etc, will be challenging.

 ##### License: I drew on some of the code written for the Chrome Extension [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) under the license "DO WHAT THE F$@K YOU WANT TO" ☺